CRATES FOR UKRAINE

 Can I buy and pack supplies not on the packing list?

 NO!
-It is imperative that you only pack supplies on the lists (see additional details and reasons below).
+It is imperative that you only pack the exact items and quantities on the master crate supply lists.
+Please follow the lists exactly.

 Why do you only have these particular items on the supply lists?